Zero twist, ring-spun, terry, loop...we’re sharing the who, what, why of towels, and how to choose the type of towel that's right for you.

 Appliqué is ornamental needlework in which pieces of fabric are sewn or stuck onto a towel to form a specific pattern or design.
-Matouk appliqués are made from our Nocturne sateen, as shown on our Mirasol towels, or bias tape, as shown on Allegro, and are available in a wide range of colors.
+Matouk appliqués are made from our Nocturne sateen, as shown on our Mirasol towels.

 Caring for Your Towels

 We recommend washing and drying your towels before using them for the first time.
 This will remove any residue from the finishing process that might still be on the towel, such as chemical softeners.
 Such softeners will hinder absorbency, so the towel will actually perform better after being washed once or twice to make sure all those agents are removed.
 A quality towel should get more absorbent and soft as you use it; not less.
 Inferior towels have many softening agents on them, so they feel soft to the touch.
 But as those agents wash off, the towel becomes hard and doesn’t absorb.